SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 ..
 NOTE: Type annotations are required for computed properties -- the types of those properties are not computed/inferred.

-..
-NOTE: The variable-specifier is currently restricted to variables
-    declared using the first variable-declaration grammar.
-    This is a temporary compiler limitation.
-    Eventually, variable-specifier will be allowed for the other two forms of the grammar (those that declare variable with computed values).

-..
-TODO: Update the grammar for getter/setters/didSet/willSet.
-    See: <rdar://problem/15966905> [Craig feedback] Consider "juxtaposed" brace enclosed property syntax

 .. _Declarations_TypealiasDeclaration:

 Typealias Declaration
 ---------------------

-A type alias declaration introduces a named alias of an existing type into your program.
+A :newTerm:`type alias declaration` introduces a named alias of an existing type into your program.
 Type alias declarations begin with the keyword ``typealias`` and have the following form:

 .. syntax-outline::